WWE News: Update On WWE’s Plan For Number Of Title Changes At ‘WrestleMania’

 Based on the WWE’s recent formatting changes for its big four pay-per-views, fans should expect the main card of WWE WrestleMania to run a jam-packed four hours, preceded by a two-hour kickoff show.
 Last year’s WWE WrestleMania kickoff show hosted three matches, one of which was a title match.
-That’s noteworthy because WWE officials had internal debates in recent weeks whether two of their championships will be defended on the show.
+That’s noteworthy because WWE officials had internal debates in recent weeks regarding whether two of their championships will be defended on the show.

 As of several weeks ago, the SmackDown Women’s Championship and the RAW Tag Team Championships were in jeopardy of being showcased at WWE WrestleMania.
-This was even before Naomi’s injury that forced her to relinquish her title where plans may have been in place for a multi-woman tag match rather than a championship bout.
+This was even before Naomi’s injury forced her to relinquish her title, where plans may have been in place for a multi-woman tag match rather than a championship bout.

-Both WWE titles are now officially a part of the big show in Orlando.
+Both WWE titles are now officially part of the big show in Orlando.
 Last week, Daniel Bryan announced that Alexa Bliss will defend her championship against every available woman on the WWE SmackDown roster.
 That was scripted in a way to keep the door open for Naomi’s return, but also leave an element of surprise at their disposal with the potential that former female WWE superstars could return to participate in the match.

 And on Monday’s episode of WWE RAW, Mick Foley booked a triple threat bout for the RAW Tag Team Championships.
 Despite their best efforts, Gallows & Anderson will defend their belts against Cesaro & Sheamus and Enzo & Big Cass.
 This will be the first ‘Mania for the champs and Enzo & Cass, as they arrived in the WWE right after last year’s event.
 It’ll also mark the first time Cesaro and Sheamus team together on the grand stage.